 - 1 cup apple cider

 - ½ teaspoon cinnamon

-- Place apple cider in a medium size, heavy-bottomed pot.
-Bring to a boil, then reduce to a high simmer and cook until cider is reduced to ¼ cup.
-It will be fairly thick and syrupy.
+Place the apple cider in a medium-size, heavy-bottomed pot.
+Bring to a boil, then reduce to a high, steady simmer and cook for 10-15 minutes, until cider gets syrupy and is reduced to 2 tablespooons.

-- Remove from heat and add vanilla extract, stirring to combine.
 You're done!
-Mixture will thicken as it cools.
-It it becomes too thick just add an extra bit of apple cider or cream and stir well.
+The sauce will thicken as it cools.
+If it gets too thick, just add an extra bit of apple cider or cream and stir well.
 Sauce should be stored in the refrigerator.
-It can be re-warmed in the microwave or on the stove top in a small pan.
+It can be re-warmed in the microwave or on the stovetop in a small pan.

 See Café Tips above for further instructions and more detailed tips.

 If you enjoyed this recipe, please come back and leave a star rating and review!
 It’s so helpful to other readers to hear other’s results and ideas for variations.